mac-/configurine/README.md

 * `isConfirmed`: A flag that denotes whether the client can access the `config` routes
 * `isAdmin`: A flag that denotes whether the client has write access to the `clients` routes

+**Note:** Admin clients also have write access to all config entries, so they are able to update and delete entries that arenot owned by them.

 ## Config API